sanjit-bhat/Var-CNN/README.md

 This is the code for the paper "Var-CNN and DynaFlow: Improved Attacks and Defenses for Website Fingerprinting".

+Before you begin, first ensure that you have a functioning machine with an NVIDIA GPU inside it.
+Without a GPU, the model will take significantly longer to run on a CPU.
+To set up the relevent software stack, see this link: https://blog.slavv.com/the-1700-great-deep-learning-box-assembly-setup-and-benchmarks-148c5ebe6415make under the "Software Setup" section.
+For our experiments, we used Ubuntu 16.04 LTS, CUDA 8.0, CuDNN v6, and TensorFlow 1.3.0 as a backend for Keras 2.0.8.

 To run the attack, make sure preprocess_data.py, var_cnn_ensemble.py, evaluate_ensemble.py, and run_open_closed_world.py are in the same folder.
 In that folder, make directories called preprocess and predictions.
 These will be used to store the randomized train/test sets and the final softmax outputs of the packet time and packet direction models.